-XRF (X-ray fluorescence) is a non-destructive analytical technique used to determine the elemental composition of materials.
-XRF analyzers determine the chemistry of a sample by measuring the fluorescent (or secondary) X-ray emitted from a sample when it is excited by a primary X-ray source.
-Each of the elements present in a sample produces a set of characteristic fluorescent X-rays ("a fingerprint") that is unique for that specific element, which is why XRF spectroscopy is an excellent technology for qualitative and quantitative analysis of material composition.
+XRF is an acronym for X-ray fluorescence spectroscopy.
+XRF is a non-destructive analytical technique used to determine the elemental composition of materials.
+Handheld XRF analyzers work by measuring the fluorescent (or secondary) X-rays emitted from a sample when excited by a primary X-ray source.
+Each of the elements present in a sample produces a set of characteristic fluorescent X-rays, or “unique fingerprints”.
+These “fingerprints” are distinct for each element, making handheld XRF analysis an excellent tool for quantitative and qualitative measurements.
 Ready to learn more?
 Request a demo to speak with a member from our team.

 - X-rays are produced by the analyzer and pointed at a sample surface.